Sh1penfire/Endless-Rusting/README.md

 Endless Rusting was origionaly made because I wanted to try learn java, but now I continued to work on it because I was finding it fun.
 At the moment, it is only being maintained.
 The mod is about fleshing out the lore of PTER, and adding new mechanics which fit with vanilla.

 ## Dev Note
 Hi, Sh1penfire here.
 I am not working on Endless Rusting for the current year, as im going to give Mindustry's newest release some time to develop.
-After releasing Endless RUsting's v8 I will be done with any major updates and will focus on maintaining the project instead.
+After releasing Endless Rusting's v8 I will be done with any major updates and will focus on maintaining the project instead.
+This update will not be a few pushes, and will be started as soon as I get back to the project.

+A list of things being changed
+-Techtree
+-Blocks and units
+-Items
+-Sectors
+-Gameplay-affecting mechanics

+Ill most likely come back to Endless Rusting early next year, but until it comes...
 See you then!

 ## Compiling